 With the Web Adaptor: https://webadaptorhost.domain.com/webadaptorname/services.
 For example, if the machine hosting your Web Adaptor is named wa with the domain myorg.net and your Web Adaptor is named arcgis, you'll access SOAP web services using the URL https://wa.myorg.net/arcgis/services.

-The Web Adaptor has its own setup and installation guide which is separate from the ArcGIS Server installation.
+The Web Adaptor has its own setup and installation guide that is separate from the ArcGIS Server installation.
 You must install the Web Adaptor on a machine running a web server.
-This can be a machine already running an ArcGIS Server site or a separate machine.
+This can be a machine running an ArcGIS Server site or a separate machine.

-To learn more about the setup experience, see An overview of implementing the Web Adaptor with ArcGIS Server.
+To learn more about the setup experience, see An overview of implementing ArcGIS Web Adaptor with a server site.